Hellf0rg0d/MySql_Editor/README.md

 ## THE AUTHENTICATOR CAN BE USED & ACCESSED IN TWO WAYS
 ***
 # 1. ON STARTUP -
-**When the Application is Launched the Authenticator Boots up by itself and _if_ the user wants to connect to a database he can do the following -**
+**When the Application is Launched the Authenticator Boots up by itself and _if_ the user wants to connect to a database the user can do the following -**

 ![image](https://github.com/Hellf0rg0d/MySql_Editor/assets/93775719/c2c63d87-27de-40bb-9f37-9e98eb014420)
 ## The Authenticator Consists of 4 TextFields